 - Carbon monoxide detectors.
 Every home with at least one fuel-burning appliance/heater, attached garage or fireplace should have a carbon monoxide alarm.
 If the home has only one carbon monoxide alarm, it should be installed in the main bedroom or in the hallway outside of the sleeping area.
 See Amazon options.

 - Fire extinguishers: These should be in the kitchen, garage, and on all levels.
 There are a variety of sizes and styles, including standard extinguishers and cans.
+If you are buying one for someone who is elderly or lacks average strength, consider buying a slim model to ensure they can aim where needed.
 These do expire, so make sure yours are current!
 See Amazon options.

 - Fire escape ladder: If there are upstairs bedrooms, a fire ladder may be the only safe option to escape.
 It’s not a risk you want to take, especially if there young children or older adults in the home.
 Amazon offers second and third story length ladders at reasonable prices.

-Books: If you know their favorite genre or author, this is a great option.
+If you know their favorite genre or author, this is a great option.
+Book subscriptions for e-readers is another great option for avid readers.

-Magazines: Amazon offers some seriously cheap magazines, so if there’s a favorite or two, they won’t break the bank.
-If they are already a subscriber, the new purchase typically starts after it expires (if duplicates are received, the magazine customer service can extend the current subscription.
+Amazon offers some seriously cheap magazines, so if there’s a favorite or two, they won’t break the bank.
+If they are already a subscriber, the new purchase typically starts after it expires (if duplicates are received, the magazine customer service can extend the current subscription).

 Is your budget closer to zero?